-211 is a United Way of Canada initiative that makes access to information about community services and programs just a phone call away.
+Thanks to Peel’s 211 service access to information about community services and programs just a phone call away.
+211 is a United Way of Canada initiative.
 By calling 211, residents can speak with a trained Information and Referral Specialist who will connect them to the services most suited to their individual needs.

 The free service, available 24 hours a day, seven days a week, is provided by the Region of Peel and covers Brampton, Mississauga and Caledon.
 Residents in Caledon who do not have direct 211 access can call the toll-free number at 1-866-573-0088.
 The service can also be accessed online at www.211ontario.ca.